hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1-k8s.md

 To access the dashboard, click on the _Kubernetes Dashboard_ tab above the command line or from this link: https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/.
 At the sign in prompt select _Token_ and paste in the token, you copied a moment ago.

-> For publicly exposed Kubernetes clusters *always* lock any kind of Kubernetes administration access including [access to the dashboard](https://www.wired.com/story/cryptojacking-tesla-amazon-cloud/).
+> For Kubernetes clusters exposed to the public, *always* lock administration access including [access to the dashboard](https://www.wired.com/story/cryptojacking-tesla-amazon-cloud/).